 Fixed income markets in Australia and most developed countries are mature and diverse.
 Using Australia as an example, it has a well-developed money market, the federal government issues bonds with different maturity profiles, as do semi-government bodies.

 In the same vein, just as the Australian sharemarket has hundreds of companies which operate in different industries that issue shares, a number of Australian companies also issue corporate bonds.
-Figure three provides a breakdown of the types of Australian companies that have issued corporate bonds since 2000, totaling hundreds of billions of dollars.
+Figure three provides a breakdown of the types of Australian companies that have issued corporate bonds since 2000, totalling hundreds of billions of dollars.

 Figure three: Corporate bond issuance by category